sparkfabrik/company-playbook/content/resources/role-iac-mid-developer.md

 </span>

-* You deliver contributions (bug fixes, documentation, translations) to community projects based on your skills, aspirations, and training goals.
+* You deliver contributions (bug fixes, documentation, translations) to community projects based on your skills, aspirations and training goals.

 <span class='score only-print'>